-When I had to replace a pump, I had a lot of questions about how they worked, their capacities, hose sizes, mounting solutions and fittings.
-I turned to the Hypro-SHURflo catalog and found a very helpful guide in the few first pages.
+When I had to replace a pump on a small scale sprayer, I had a lot of questions about how they worked, their capacities, hose sizes, mounting solutions and fittings.
+I turned to the Pentair Hypro Shurflo catalog and found a very helpful guide on pages 2 – 10.
 This article summarizes the steps recommended in the catalog.

 Select Pump Style

 Sprayer pumps can be divided into two categories: Positive Displacement Pumps and Non-Positive Displacement Pumps.

 These include Roller, Diaphragm and Piston pumps.
 They are self-priming and traditionally operate at high pressures.
 Flow from these pumps is directly proportional to the pump speed, which is why they require a relief valve and bypass line between the pump outlet and the nozzle shut-off valve.

 - Roller pumps : This is the most popular pump with farmers world-wide.
 The seal and roller materials should be selected based on their compatibilities with the pesticides.

 - Diaphragm pumps : These compact pumps are popular for use with abrasive and corrosive pesticides.
 Their oil-filled piston chambers protect the pump materials.

 - Piston pumps : Similar to car engines, these pumps are relatively low-flow and high-pressure and suited for use with handguns sprayers.
 The piston cup materials should be selected based on their compatibilities with the pesticides.